Sathya3048/Land_Bidding_Web_Portal/README.md

 # Land_Bidding_Web_Portal
-We are developing this web portal using Java along with HTML,CSS.
+We are developing this web portal using JAVA along with HTML,CSS.